xstr-me/api-spec/README.md

 ## Changelog

-### v1.0.0
+### v0.0.1-alpha
-- Initial release with basic health and version endpoints
+- Initial alpha release with basic health and version endpoints
-- Maven Central and NPM distribution support
+- Maven Central and NPM distribution support with alpha versioning
 - **NEW: PHP/Composer distribution support with Symfony integration**
 - **NEW: Python/PyPI distribution support with comprehensive API access**
 - Automated publishing workflows for all four platforms
+- Pre-release alpha versioning to reflect development status

 ## Contributors